 Mind you that there are thousands of libraries in the United States, not all of which can hold all the books I had to delve through to find my jewels of history.
 Historical knowledge about the countries and the atmosphere I wanted to write is not common as much of it stays firmly ensconced across the pond.
 No matter, I told myself.
 The joy is not in the research but in the discovery.

 I had to craft a story which would both educate people about history and the historical context of the adventures.
 Basically, A Journey Written In Blood is a story about the outsider trying to fit in at a time when everything was changing as the world emerged from the darkness of superstition and religious persecution.
 Alexander and Lucien are both of the same blood, yet they think somewhat differently.
-In terms of fitting in, Alexander is better at that than Lucien, who is from a different world altogether.
-Yet, Lucien is far more understanding of the new world he lives in than Alexander, who is often surprised at both the beauty and savagery of the world he was born to.
 Together, they make a force for good as best they can; rescuing those in need and in the process changing the status quo.
 They use their powers sparingly, preferring to rely on their wits.
-For his part, Lucien has trained himself to excercise uncommon restraint against injustice; while his mortal enemy proves to be his twin brother, who is his mirror image and polar opposite in many respects.
+For his part, Lucien has trained himself to excercise uncommon restraint against injustice.

 As they plan to find a place to settle and restore a lost dynasty, Alexander and Lucien travel from country to country and meet many different characters along the way.
 A few of these I made up from whole cloth and the history I read, while others are actual historical figures with whom I took some liberty in weaving my characters into the historical narrative.